- Home

 We want students to think like mathematicians, not just do the maths.
 We believe that during the learning experience students should explore, wonder, questions, conjecture, experiment and make theories in order to guide their own journey.
 We believe that it is essential for pupils to develop mathematical thinking in and out of the classroom to fully master mathematical concepts.

+We encourage pupils to use mathematical language throughout their maths learning to deepen their understanding of concepts.
 Each class is required to explore Mathematics in depth, using Mathematical vocabulary to reason and explain their workings.
 In order for this to be successful, we ensure that pupils are taught how to work with concrete, pictorial and abstract forms wherever suitable, thus teaching them to think well.
 In addition to this, they are taught to communicate well by explaining their choice of methods and showcase their reasoning skills.
 We teach that ambition, resilience and respect are often necessary steps in learning.
+We understand that the way pupils speak and write about mathematics has been shown to have an impact on their success in the subject. |

+Curriculum Implementation for (List Department or subject here).
 At KS3 pupils take part in six one-hour lessons per fortnight and at KS4 it is eight one-hour lessons per fortnight, all taught but teachers who show a high level of skill, knowledge and enthusiasm for their subject.
 Interventions are offered for those pupils who need additional help, tailored to them by Math specialists.
 Learning is encouraged through a variety of teaching styles which is bespoke to individual classes and how they learn best.
 After any training, best practice is shared across the department to ensure pupils are making progress.
 We as a team are continuously developing the curriculum and the lessons and to use our SharePoint for any resources within our curriculum and also share any additional resources that they find.
 Tasks and lessons are well designed to meet the needs of pupils and all pupils are able to access and be successful in their learning.
+The department offers many enrichment opportunities for pupils to develop skills and enjoy Mathematics outside of the usual classroom timetable.
+These include: MathsWatch, Half-Term revision sessions and afterschool revision sessions.
+Throughout the curriculum, there are opportunities to link Maths to ‘real life’ applications and build the foundation for college, apprenticeship and further career opportunities.
+Pupils at Thamesview are set challenging but achievable targets.
+Throughout the year, KS3 are assessed on two formal occasions, but we also make use of informal assessments to monitor pupils’ understanding.
+Throughout KS4, pupils are formally assessed once every half term with two data points in the year.
+In all year groups students will complete a topic evaluation every six lessons.
+These are then followed by a feedback session where positive praise is highlighted in relation to what they’ve just studied, any misconceptions are addressed and a live model answer is presented before students can move on with a stronger understanding of their weaknesses.
+Achievements are well celebrated with golden tickets awarded to students which creates an atmosphere of success and high aspirations within the department.
+High expectations of achievement are evident and the quality of pupil work and steps of progress made at KS3 and 4 are relative to the pupils’ behaviour and effort put in. |

+Links to Whole School Implementation.
 In line with the Rosenshine principles of effective instruction, we focus more on conceptual understanding as a department instead of procedural fluency.
 In order to do this, we present new material in small steps with student practise after each step.
 This method of teaching for mastery with the aim that pupils will acquire a deep, long-term, secure and adaptable understanding of mathematical concepts.
+Providing modelling is a key aspect of our day-to-day practise as well as being used to provide feedback to students after each assessment.
+After effective modelling, it is vital that we check pupils understand what has been taught and this is often done through asking a large number of questions to check responses of all students.
+We continuously strive to better ourselves and frequently share ideas and things that have been particularly effective.
+We take part in training opportunities and regional networking events such as PiXL, our local Maths Hub as well as with the Maths Advisor from The Education People. |

+How Impact is measured within the department We aspire that a Thamesview Mathematician will have developed a bank of efficient and accurate skills that can be used effectively in their future endeavours.
+These will have been underpinned by the trivium concept so children understand rather than just do, and they are able to communicate effectively.
+Summative assessments are used as a diagnostic tool to ensure that teachers are adapting learning to meet the needs of all pupils and ensure any necessary interventions are targeted specifically to meet the needs of children.
 As a department we carry out various monitoring exercises to ensure that intent and implementation is being well met in all lessons.
 This can be in the form of pupil voice, through discussion and feedback, they can talk enthusiastically about their maths lessons and speak about how they love learning about maths.
 They can articulate the context in which maths is being taught and relate this to real life purposes.
-We also carry out book monitoring sessions were we look at the work that is produced in each class as well as visiting each class in action in order to share good practice and any developmental advice when it is needed.
+We also carry out book monitoring sessions were we look at the work that is produced in each class as well as visiting each class in action in order to share good practice and any developmental advice when it is needed. |

 Schemes of work